Jiamin-Zou/web-buster/README.md

     - Space bar to shoot projectile
 - Enemy will automatically chase plaeyr id player is in certain ranges and they will shoot at you!
 Dodge them and fire back!

+- Player lose 1 HP when they touch an enemy or hit by a enemy projectile
 - Upon getting hurt, you have 2.5 seconds of invinciblity
 - Enemy have 1 second of invinciblity upon getting hurt

+- Game ends when player depleted all their health or all enemy are defeated

 <br>